operator-framework/enhancements/enhancements/operator-dependency-resolution.md

 #### Provided APIs

-The two default types of provided APIs (operator name + version and CRD GVK) will be implied just by the registry parsing the yaml provided in the bundle.
-However, we acknowledge that in the future there may be addition APIs provided by operators that are not as easily discoverable.
+The two default types of provided APIs (operator name + version and CRD GVK) will be inferred just by the registry parsing the manifests provided in the bundle.
+However, we acknowledge that in the future there may be additional APIs provided by operators that are not as easily discoverable.

 There are cases when the operators provide/own certain APIs that are important to consider during dependency resolution in order to allow the operator to work properly.
 This information needs to be declared in the bundle so it can be queried later.
 The proposed syntax for provided APIs in `dependencies.yaml`:
 ```